 Senior Labour Party MP Clayton Cosgrove hopes John Tamihere will bring strength and diversity to Labour now his application to rejoin the party has been approved.

 Mr Cosgrove was once a target of Mr Tamihere's comments on MPs but says he has since moved on.

 He says it is a good thing Mr Tamihere is again a member of Labour, and if he wants to return to Parliament he will have to prove his worth like everyone else.

 Labour MP for Hauraki-Waikato Nanaia Mahuta says a lot of people will be watching Mr Tamihere closely.

 "Now that he's been accepted as a member of the Labour Party he's got to demonstrate that he upholds the values of the Labour Party."

 She says it is a big step from being a party member to being considered as a candidate for any seat.

 Labour Party president Moira Coatsworth concedes not everyone will support the decision to approve Mr Tamihere's membership.

-Next story in Political: NZ disappointed at North Korea rocket launch plans
+Next story in Politics: NZ disappointed at North Korea rocket launch plans

 Copyright © 2012, Radio New Zealand